 The failure of any bearing in the centrifuge will prevent the transmission components from free rotation.
 This resistance caused by the failed bearing prevents the centrifuge from rotating at its design speed.

-Bearing failure is often accompanied by an exceptional and high noise level of the centrifuge.
+Bearing failure is often accompanied by an exceptionally high noise level of the centrifuge.
 The centrifuge may also vibrate at a higher amplitude.

-A total and thorough centrifuge rebuild are essential to fix any bearing failure-related issues.
+A total and thorough centrifuge rebuild is essential to fix any bearing failure-related issues.

 A disc centrifuge incorporates a gear housing in the bottom frame.
 The main transmission gears operate in this housing.
 Gear lubricating oil fills this housing to a predetermined level, i.e., halfway through the sight glass, to splash-lubricate the bearings and the gears.

 Suppose the operator inadvertently fills too much oil in the gear housing.
 In that case, the thick oil resists the rotation of the gears, thereby slowing down the centrifuge speed.